WEIßBUCH | 2021 | FMCG | REVENUE MANAGEMENT

 Developing next year's promotional plan is a complex accomplishment that typically emerges from numerous iterations and close collaboration among various departments.
-This complexity often means that the best business results are not achieved.
+This complexity often means that the best business results are not always achieved.
 Many plans remain sub-optimised.
 Along the process, an unwavering focus on shoppers and customers got lost.

-Our 10-5-5 goal: a minimum of 10% reduction of cannibalisation, 5% extra category growth and 5% more shopper upgrading
+The 10-5-5 goal: a minimum of 10% reduction of cannibalisation, 5% extra category growth and 5% more shopper upgrading

 A 10-5-5 performance improvement